Master's Degree Programme

 Access to the Master’s degree programme in Quantitative Economics at Aarhus University requires the successful completion of one of the following bachelor’s degree programmes:

 Apart from a successfully completed, relevant Bachelor’s degree a grade point average of 9.5 (according to the Danish 12 point grading scale) or above is required to qualify for admission to the IMSQE programme.
 When calculating the grade point average, the admissions committee assesses each applicant on the basis of the average mark of the Bachelor’s degree at the time of application.
 Marks/grades obtained after the application deadline will not be included in the GPA.

 Applicants without the educational background described above, who have completed a Bachelor’s degree in Economics at other universities, may have their study activities evaluated to determine if admission is possible.
-However, please notice that these applicants must, as a minimum, have a grade point average of 9.5 (according to the Danish 12 point grading scale) or above and have the following areas covered in their Bachelor’s degree programme in order to be considered for admission to the programme:
+However, please notice that these applicants must, as a minimum have the following areas covered in their Bachelor’s degree programme in order to be considered for admission to the programme: